-The Lancaster County Homelessness Coalition continues to collaborate with the Lancaster County Re-Entry Coalition and Lancaster General Health/ Penn Medicine to address discharge planning to prevent homelessness among individuals leaving other systems of care.
-However, our own analysis shows that involvement with the criminal justice system and complex health needs are overwhelmingly common among those in our community who have experienced homelessness-and especially among those who are experiencing chronic homelessness.
+The Lancaster County Homelessness Coalition continues to collaborate with Lancaster General Health/ Penn Medicine to address discharge planning to prevent homelessness among individuals leaving systems of care.
+Analysis shows that complex health needs are overwhelmingly common among those in our community who have experienced homelessness-and especially among those who are experiencing chronic homelessness.